We may earn a commission when you buy through links in our articles. Learn more.

 While gen four introduced a bipedal pseudo-legendary in Lucario, who is so popular they appear in the flagship Pokémon movies, gen five introduced the illusion fox known as Zoroark, who has a very unique ability.
 Zoroark is the only Pokémon with the ability illusion, which means that when it enters battle, your Zoroark takes on the appearance of a different Pokémon from your team, confusing your opponent and possibly causing them to waste an ineffective move on the dark-type.

-It backs this up with a respectable 120 special attack stat, and a decent speed of 105, but while its ability seems designed to let Zoroark take a couple of punches, its awful physical and special defence stats of a measly 60 mean that Zoroark isn’t standing there for long.
+It backs this up with a respectable 120 special attack stat and a decent speed of 105, but while its ability seems designed to let Zoroark take a couple of punches, its awful physical and special defense stats of a measly 60 mean that Zoroark isn’t standing there for long.
 If you want to see the definition of a glass cannon, this is probably it.
 Still, the single dark-type gives it immunity to psychic moves, if nothing else.
 Meanwhile, the incredible Hisuian Zoroark not only sports a ghostly figure and flowing white fur, but its normal/ghost-typing gives it immunity to normal, fighting, and ghost-type moves.
 Look out for this one in the future!

 Luckily for you, our normal Pokémon weakness and ghost Pokémon weakness guides explain how to beat Zoroark.